jamesshore/livestream/README.md

 1. What is the bug?
 (Reproduce the bug.)
 2. Where is the bug?
 (Find the code that has the bug.)
-3. Fix the bug.
+3. Test and Fix the bug.

 But this is incomplete.
 A better approach is as follows:

 1. What is the bug?
 2. Where is the bug?
 3. **Why is there a bug?**
-4. Test, fix, and prevent **this entire category** of bugs.
+4. Text, Fix, and **Prevent future bugs** like this one.

-Fixing an entire category of bugs may seem like a lot to ask, but it's not as hard as it sounds.
+Preventing future bugs may seem like a lot to ask, but it's not as hard as it sounds.
 Step 3 hold the key.
 When you find the bug, take a moment to consider what allowed it to be introduced.
 This will tell you how you can prevent this type of bug in the future.

-In my experience, bugs can be divided into four types of errors:
+In my experience, bugs can be divided into four categories of errors:

 * Programmer errors: The code doesn't do what the programmer intended it to do.
-* Design errors: The code doesn't do what the programmer intended it to do **and** it's in a part of the codebase that's prone to these sorts of mistakes.
+* Design errors: The code doesn't do what the programmer intended it to do **and** it's in a part of the codebase that's prone to errors.
-* Requirements errors: The code did exactly what the programmer intended it to do, but it doesn't match what stakeholders expected.
+* Requirements errors: The code did exactly what the programmer intended it to do, but it's not what stakeholders expected.
-* Systemic errors: The code did what the programmer intended and stakeholders got what they expected, but it had a hidden flaw nobody considered.
+* Systemic errors: The code has a hidden flaw nobody considered.

 After finding a bug, decide which category of error led to the bug.
 What you do next depends on the category.